 In some cases, it may be necessary to start formal performance management proceedings if insufficient improvements are achieved following your initial informal discussions.

 NHF/NBF Members can talk to our free HR helpline before taking action.
+Find out more about legal support for:

 We hold regular workshops on good management practice and how get the best from your team, including setting targets, monitoring performance and carrying out appraisals and performance reviews more effectively.
 Find out more or call 01234 831965.